All Creatures Great and Small (1978 TV series): Siegfried Farnon

-Siegfried Farnon, based on Wight's real-life partner Donald Sinclair, is played by Robert Hardy.
+Siegfried Farnon, based on Wight's real-life professional partner Donald Sinclair, is played by Robert Hardy.
 Writer Michael Russell sums up the character's composition thus: "He is capricious, cantankerous, whimsical, arbitrary, unreasonable, unpredictable, ill-tempered, extravagant, effusive, contradictory, etc., yet in the midst of all that, the most loyal and caring of friends."
 According to Wight's son, James, the Siegfried character in the novels and TV series was considerably toned down, and that Sinclair was even more eccentric than the Herriot books portrayed.
 The New York Times also confirmed Sinclair's eccentric real-life behaviour: he once fired a shotgun during a dinner party, informing his guests that it was time to leave.

 The cast met for the first time in June 1977.
 "We all had a meeting together in London," recalled Hardy, "and Bill Sellars said, 'Now, these characters are all based on real people.
 None of you are to meet these people until we have made at least three episodes.'
 So I immediately got into my car and fled up to Yorkshire to meet my man, Donald Sinclair.
 I was intrigued beyond measure by him.
 He was a true eccentric and, like all true eccentrics, he had no idea himself how odd he was!
 He absolutely hated what I did, because he had no idea he was at all like that, but when we'd really got into it and were producing them at high speed, his friends used to come to me and say, 'You've got him, that's him.'"

 A bachelor at the time, Siegfried took over Skeldale House from another vet, named Grant.
 In the 1983 Christmas Special, Siegfried meets an old flame, Caroline Fisher, who has returned after living in America.
 They later marry and have children, as mentioned in the series 7 episode "Hampered".

 "Some writers considered [Siegfried] an explosion, and all they needed to do was light the fuse and—bang—he would lose his temper, which was a great bore," explained Hardy.
 "So I ended up occasionally writing my own scenes.
 I did make a nuisance of myself, and I'm afraid I made enemies amongst some of the younger writers.
 But that's necessary.
 Out of these battles come, if you're lucky, quality.
 It needs steel and a stone to make a spark."

 As with Christopher Timothy, Robert Hardy's character appeared in all 90 episodes of the series.